wmjs/intro-ds-materials/README.md

 This course covers fundamental concepts in data science through hands-on programming assignments and practical applications.

+No solutions are provided so that current students can't cheat on their homeworks :)

 ### Topics Covered

 - **Basic Python & Jupyter**: Fundamentals of scientific computing